 - Agitation and difficult and challenging behaviour, causing sleep problems, restlessness and aggression.

-- Problems carrying out usual day-to-day activities.
+- Problems carrying out usual day-to-day activities and problem solving.

 Alzheimer's disease can cause problems with swallowing and difficulty with eating.
 This can cause food to go down to the lungs when eating (aspiration), which can cause frequent chest infections, including aspiration pneumonia.